Have you ever been curious about the history and genealogy associated with a house? Here are 10 ideas help you trace the lineage of a home.

 Happily, with the historical significance of the farmhouse restored and shared, descendants of the Carlisle Indian School students rallied and convinced the Army to cancel the demolition.
 Plans are now underway to use the house as an Indian School heritage center, to honor the experiences—both positive and negative—of the thousands of Native children who attended Carlisle and its sister schools throughout the U.S. and Canada.

 Remembering our past, documenting our ancestors, and even our historic homes, adds depth and meaning to our culture, and brings people together when they learn of their shared heritage.
 The availability of genealogical sources is greater today than ever before.

-How will you use them to make a difference in your family, or your community?
+How will uncovering the story of a historic building or home make a difference in your family or community?
 Legacy Tree Genealogists would love to help you get started!
-Contact us today for a free consultation.
+Contact us today to request a free quote.